Skip to content

-Your debt-to-income ratio is a key factor that lenders use to decide whether you can afford to take on more debt and make another monthly payment.
-A good debt-to-income ratio can make the difference between being approved or declined for credit, so it’s essential to know your debt-to-income ratio and take steps to improve it.
+Your debt-to-income ratio is one of the key factors lenders use to decide whether you can afford to take on more debt and make another monthly payment.
+A good debt-to-income ratio can make the difference between being approved or declined for credit, so it’s essential to know yours and, if necessary, take steps to improve it.

 What is debt-to-income ratio?